Gérard Thibault d'Anvers: The Mysterious Circle

 Thibault's treatise is notable for its highly logical, mathematical approach to swordplay.
-He discussed at great length the precise geometric relationships between opposing swordsmen, always stressing the importance of natural proportion.
+He discusses at great length the precise geometric relationships between opposing fighters, always stressing the importance of natural proportion.
 These relationships are expressed through a circular diagram that Thibault refers to as the "mysterious circle," visible on the floor in most of the plates in Academie de l'Espée.

-Every element of the circle is proportional to the swordsman's body.
-For example, if the swordsman were to stand with his feet together and arm extended (but not locked) straight upward and pointing his index finger, then the diameter of the circle would be equal to his height as measured from the soles of his feet to his extended finger.
-The swordsman's ideal blade length should not exceed 1/2 of this length, or the radius of the circle.
-All measurements in Thibault's system, including ideal length of step, proper distance from an opponent of equal height and sword length, and so on, are expressed in this diagram.
+Every element of the circle is proportional to the fighter's body.
+For example, if the fighter were to stand with their feet together and arm extended (but not locked) straight upward, pointing their index finger, then the diameter of the circle would be equal to their height as measured from the soles of their feet to their extended finger.
+The ideal blade length should not exceed 1/2 of this length, or the radius of the circle.
+All measurements in Thibault's system are expressed in this diagram.

 The circle is not only used to determine the proper length of one's swords, steps, and distance, but also as a teaching aid to express in precise terms how and where to step in relation to the opponent in order to produce the desired effect.
 This allows for a kind of geometric shorthand, whereby Thibault can simply refer to a location by the nearest intersection in the diagram.
 Because of its use as a stepping guide, Thibault details how to draw such a proportional circle on the ground for the reader's own use with nothing other than basic tools.

 The sword

-Thibault's preferred weapon was the rapier, and he described its use against a multitude of opposing weapons such as rapier and dagger, longsword, and even early firearms.
+Thibault's preferred weapon is the rapier, and he describes its use against a multitude of opposing weapons such as rapier and dagger, longsword, and even early firearms.
 Although many of his contemporaries provided instruction in the use of offhand weapons, Thibault only gave instruction in the use of a single weapon, believing it capable of defeating all other weapons and weapon combinations.

-Thibault wrote at length about the optimum length of a sword, concluding that its blade must not exceed the height of the swordsman's navel when standing naturally.
+Thibault writes at length about the optimum length of a sword, concluding that its blade must not exceed the height of the fighter's navel when standing naturally.
 This blade length also corresponds exactly to the radius of Thibault's circle.
-This maximum length seems to be a reaction to the overly long blades that had become fashionable in Thibault's time, and it is perhaps because of this fashion that Thibault wrote in detail of a maximum length, but did not feel the need to include a minimum.
+This maximum length is contrasted with the long blades that had become fashionable in Thibault's time.
+He does not provide a minimum length.